Finnoy Travel - Travel Stories and Reviews

 Kadriorg Park

 Kadriorg Park is a 70-ha-wide park in the Kadriorg district.
-The park's history started in 1718 when Peter the Great ordered to re-designate areas at Fonnenthal Summer Manor.
-Nowadays, the park has also a Japanese garden which was opened in 2011.
+The park's history started in 1718 when Peter the Great ordered re-designating areas at Fonnenthal Summer Manor.
+The park also has a Japanese garden, which opened in 2011.

 The park is the best place in Tallinn to have long walks on a sunny day.
-It is only 30 minutes away from the city centre on foot so there is no need to take a bus.
-Visiting the park is free and it is a perfect place to unwind after exploring the busy Tallinn Old Town.
+It is only 30 minutes away from the city centre on foot so taking a bus is unnecessary.
+Visiting the park is free, and it is a perfect place to unwind after exploring the busy Tallinn Old Town.

 Glehn Park in Tallinn

-In addition to Kadriorg Park, heading to Glehn Park a few kilometres away is a good choice.
+In addition to Kadriorg Park, heading to Glehn Par, a few kilometres acres away, is a good choice.

 Telliskivi

 Telliskivi is an artist-friendly complex that has become a popular hangout for shoppers and restaurant-goers.
-It is ominutesinute's walk away from the Tallinn Old Town in a reclaimed factory area.
-The area brings together restaurants, a gallery, a furniture shop and many other bohemian businesses and free-time activities.
+It is a minute's walk from Tallinn Old Town in a reclaimed factory area.
+The area brings together restaurants, a gallery, a furniture shop, many other bohemian businesses, and free-time activities.
 Telliskivi is a place for similar-minded artistic people to gather together.

 Tallinn TV Tower

-TV towers in different cities are quite similar but according to our opinion, , Tallinn Teletorn is an interesting spot.
-It is 10 kilometres outside of the city centre and the tower is a great spot to see something else than the old town.
+TV towers in different cities are pretty similar, but according to our opinion, Tallinn Teletorn is an interesting spot.
+It is 10 kilometres outside the city centre, and the tower is a great spot to see something other than the old town.
 Because Tallinn is a moderately small city, visiting the tower gives a clear panorama view of the city.

-The bus to the TV Tower drives along the coastline of Tallinn so the view is great.
-After half an hour's journey, the bus starts climbing up to a small hill inside the forest where the TV tower is located.
-From the tower, there is a great view over the whole of Tallinn and if you are lucky enough that there is a clear sky during your visit, you can see Finland over the Baltic Sea too.
+The bus to the TV Tower drives along the coastline of Tallinn, so the view is great.
+After a half-hour journey, the bus starts climbing up a small hill in the forest where the TV tower is.
+From the tower, there is a great view over Tallinn, and if you are lucky enough to have a clear sky during your visit, you can see Finland over the Baltic Sea, too.
 This tower is 314 meters high.
-The place is beautiful and historical and the exhibitions are informative and there are interactive elements to ensure learning for visitors of all ages.
-You will also learn about how the tower itself was built and the history of Soviet intervention in trying to stop the people from getting information from outside sources.
+The place is beautiful and historical, and the exhibitions are informative, and there are interactive elements to ensure learning for visitors of all ages.
+You will also learn about how the tower was built and the history of Soviet intervention trying to stop the people from getting information from outside sources.
 The views from the top are exceptional.
 Strong wind is possible, but it's worth it!

 Tallin TV tower

-Tallinn TV Tower offers a unique experience being Northern Europe's tallest viewing platform.
+Tallinn TV Tower offers a unique experience as Northern Europe's tallest viewing platform.

 Use Google Maps to check the latest bus routes and schedules.